MarcusTL12/yatzy_solver/README.md

 rerolls.
 For 5-6 dice the reduction due to permutation symmetries is not a trivial amount (7 776 / 46 656 -> 252 / 462 for rerolling 5/6 dice),
 and these can easiliy be stored as small lookup arrays to be looped over.

+To find the expectation value of a given set of dice to be rerolled, you loop over all possible outcomes for the reroll (the lookup table), and find the expected score for the new (total) set of dice (the non rerolled + rerolled) in the layer below, then weight by the probability of that particular reroll.

+To find the total expected score of a given state we loop over the possible ways to reroll (32 or 64 combinations), then find the expected score for each of those and pick the highest one.
+This will be the expected score for the current state, and which one we picked will be the combination to reroll.